Studium Biblicum Version: History

 The bible society was formed in 1945 when more translators joined the translation work, and the whole bible was completed in 1968.
 The translation was mostly based on the original Hebrew, Aramaic, and Greek manuscripts, but occasionally on an unidentified existing translation for “difficult passages”.
 Postulations by modern scholars were deliberately avoided, but the Greek manuscript edited by the Protestant scholars Aland, Black, Metzger, and Allen Wikgren was used as a reference as an ecumenical gesture.

+As time went on, more Chinese priests were involved in the translation, especially in the 1960s.
+The whole bible was completed in 1968.

 Typography of the Studium Biblicum Version

 Text in the Studium Biblicum Version is typeset vertically from right to left.
 The typography is generally modern, with a small number of archaisms.

 The Studium Biblicum Version uses standard Chinese punctuation.
 An exception is that the proper name mark and book title mark are both typeset on the right side instead of the currently-standard left.
-Among the old-style typography used are the use of sans serif type for emphasis, mostly for chapter and section headings, and typesetting most punctuation marks as if they were ruby.
+Among the old-style typography used are the use of sans serif type for emphasis, mostly for chapter and section headings, and typesetting most punctuation marks as if they were ruby annontations.

-Verse numbers are typeset on the right-hand side, of the first word of each verse as ruby.
+Verse numbers are typeset on the right-hand side, with the first word of each verse as ruby.

 Notes are typeset as footnotes.
 Because it is typeset vertically, the footnotes appear on the far left side of the spread, instead of the bottom of the page.

 Typesetting the proper name and book title marks on the right causes clashes with verse numbers and most punctuation marks.
 When clashes occur, the proper name or book title mark that causes the clash are omitted for the character with the clash.
 This typographic treatment causes parts of some proper names or book titles to be unmarked.

 The characters used for Bible names, and consequently for many Bible books, differ from those in Protestant Chinese Bibles such as the standard Chinese Union Version.
 For example, "John" is 若望 (若望, Ruòwàng) rather than the 约翰 (約翰, Yuēhàn) found in Protestant Bibles and secular sources.